metaspartan/Sapphire-Alpha-0.0.1/README.md

 | Target Block | tbp | tbp |
 | Target Block Data Hash | tbp | tbp |
 | Hash of this Block | tbp | tbp |

+Tasking:

+1) when blocks are given by peer in synch need to verify chain hashing to previous blocks and reject test this with address balances is chain synch to database yet?

+2) blocks need to be completed for Hardware Tx, Software TX, Target Block, Target Block Data Hash, All Config, All Config Hash

+3) javascript wrapper libraries (calling it web4) is being added for sapphire interaction

+4) hashed code compare is activated for genesis.js and the bones for peer.js are there but not being checked add a check for all files

+5) ordergate being completed

+6) add protocol version for releases and if protocol version < current version and > tolerated then hash = xyz is okay

+7) level db direct interactions